 Study collection

-Clinical studies
+Clinical Studies

-Original title: Absorption, Uptake and Tissue Affinity of High-Molecular-Weight Hyaluronan after Oral Administration in Rats and Dogs
+Original Title: Absorption, Uptake and Tissue Affinity of High-Molecular-Weight Hyaluronan after Oral Administration in Rats and Dogs

 Publication: Journal of Agricultural and Food Chemistry